 Process in Municipal Court

 Criminal matters always require a court appearance.
 Therefore, if you have been charged with a municipal crime, you will be required to appear in court or risk a warrant being issued for your arrest.
 Once you appear in court you will be given the opportunity to postpone the hearing to request an attorney before entering a plea.
 Hiring an attorney is always recommended whenever an individual is charged with a crime.
-The sooner you higher an attorney, the better to protect your freedom and reputation.
+The sooner you hire an attorney, the better to protect your freedom and reputation.

 If you do not request a continuance to speak to an attorney, or if your attorney is present with you, the trial process will begin.
 You may either enter a guilty plea or fight the charges against you by offering witness testimony or other evidence in your defense.
 Once the trial is complete, the judge will decide the outcome of your case and your sentence.